taming-the-state-in-react/taming-the-state-in-react/manuscript/04-redux-advanced/03-redux-architecture.md

 }
 ~~~~~~~~

-- last but not least, you can use the `COLUMN` object to give your stories a header columns
-- rather than doing it manually as in the `Story` component, let's map the object dynamically to render it, since it is an object, you have to turn it into an array of the property names first, and then access the object by its mapped keys
+Last but not least, you can use the `COLUMNS` object to give your `Stories` component matching header columns.
+That's why the `COLUMNS` object got defined in the `Stories` component in the first place.
+Now, rather than doing it manually, as in the `Story` component, you will map the object dynamically to render the header columns.
+Since it is an object, you have to turn it into an array of the property names first, and then access the object by its mapped keys.

 {title="src/components/Stories.js",lang="javascript"}
 ~~~~~~~~